CxrlosKenobi/udecursos/README.md

 yarn start
 ```

-3. Open the browser and go to http://localhost:3000/
+3. Check the [_CONTRIBUTING_](CONTRIBUTING.md) guide and check the current issues to start contributing!

 4. Happy coding!
 Don't forget to star the repo and submit your pull requests!

 ---

 ## License
 [MIT](LICENSE)